 So what happens if you feel like you belong nowhere… then find out you do belong somewhere… and that place should be impossible?
 There’s no such thing as magic or werewolves, especially only a few hundred miles north of Toronto, right?
 And what could be in Jesse’s missing past that would make him fit in there?

-An urban fantasy novel about finding home
+A contemporary fantasy novel about finding home

 Jesse’s been having a tough time at home with his adopted parents, and even life on the streets, with the one friend he trusts, has more appeal.
 During a particularly bad moment, he finds himself some way north of the city he lives in, and things just keep getting stranger from there: Haven, the village he stumbles over, is not only primarily pagan, but a substantial percentage of the population can do insane things.
 Like manipulating light into doorways linking places, or fixing injuries with a touch, or changing into wolves.